 In 2014, the Hypersomnia Foundation was incorporated as a 501(c)(3) nonprofit organization to advocate, educate, and provide resources for research on behalf of people affected by idiopathic hypersomnia and related disorders.

-The founders of HF listed the following goals in 2014, and we are proud to note the progress towards or the achievement of each of these:
+The founders of HF listed the following goals in 2014, and we are proud to note our steady progress to realize all of these:

-- Establishing a hypersomnia patient registry.
-2017: Last year HF launched our registry for people with IH and related disorders through CoRDS (Coordination of Rare Diseases through Sanford Research).
-Nearly 1,000 people with these rare disorders have shared their data with the registry to aid research!
+2019: HF launched a registry in 2016 for people with IH and related disorders, housed at CoRDS (Coordination of Rare Diseases through Sanford Research).
+More than 1,600 people with rare sleep disorders have shared their data with the registry to aid research!
 The registry is free to both patients and researchers.
 The data has been accessed by researchers, who are working to understand more about causes, symptoms and treatments.